oncohub-charity/oncohub-charity/README.md

 - nutrition science
 - and more

-As a start point we take a look at sarcoma.
+As a starting point we take a look at sarcoma.

-## Community and resources:
+## Community and resources

-- visit official <a href="https://oncohub.xyz" target="_blank">webside</a>
+- visit official <a href="https://oncohub.xyz" target="_blank">website</a>
-- to ask general, medical questions, project proposition, give advise and create community with us, join to our <a href="https://discord.gg/cxmFYnzyjS" target="_blank">discord</a> channel
+- to ask general, medical questions, and project propositions, give advice, and create a community with us, join our <a href="https://discord.gg/cxmFYnzyjS" target="_blank">discord</a> channel
-- for devs 🧙, to ask technical question for specific project, go to discussion tab in choosen github repo
+- for devs 🧙, to ask technical questions for a specific project, go to the discussion tab in chosen GitHub repo

 ## Contribute

-OncoHub Organization can has impact on oncology only thanks to its contributors.
-There are many ways you can participate and help build army⚔ against cancer.
+OncoHub Organization can have an impact on oncology only thanks to its contributors.
+There are many ways you can participate and help build an army⚔ against cancer.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License